Quick Tour

-In this tour we will use SQLite for data backend which does not require server setup.
-All the files created during the tour are confined under a project directory, and can be removed completely and safely by just deleting the directory.
+This tour demonstrates how to use SlowDash with SQLite as the data backend, which requires no server setup.
+All files created during this tour are contained within a single project directory and can be completely removed by simply deleting that directory.

-The directory just created will be mapped into the container as a volume.
-You can work either inside the container (by docker exec ... /bin/bash
+If you’re using Docker, the directory you just created will be mounted as a volume in the container.
+You can work either inside the container (using docker exec ... /bin/bash) or outside.
+In the beginning, we recommend working outside the container.

 schema_numeric = '(datetime DATETIME, timestamp INTEGER, channel STRING, value REAL, PRIMARY KEY(timestamp, channel))'